Characterization of flip process rules with the same trajectories: Concluding remarks

-Here we revisit Question~\ref{qn:rule-flip-equal}, which asks for an analogous characterization of flip process rules with the same flip process distributions.
 Since flip processes are time-homogeneous Markov processes, it suffices to consider their one-step evolutions, that is, the distribution of $G_1$ given an initial graph $G_0 = G$.
 This is analogous to studying the velocity operator for graphon trajectories and leads us to the following conjecture.
 Together with the `lifting' procedure relating rules of different orders described just below Theorem~\ref{thm:rule-vel-char-intro}, a positive answer would fully resolve Question~\ref{qn:rule-flip-equal}.

 \begin{conj} The following are equivalent for rules $\rul$ and $\rul'$ of the same order $k\in\N$. \begin{enumerate}[label=(K\arabic{*})] \item For all $B\in\ORB_{S_k}(\lgr{k} \times \lgr{k})$ we have $\sum_{(F',H') \in B}\rul_{F',H'} = \sum_{(F',H') \in B}\rul'_{F',H'}$\;. \item $\rul$ and $\rul'$ have the same flip process distributions. \end{enumerate} \end{conj}